Jona Soquite: 2017: The Voice Teens

 In the finale, she was proclaimed as the winner of the season after receiving the most votes to win.
 In an interview noted by the Philippine Daily Inquirer, Soquite stated that she was aware of the negative comments targeted at her online, and she was happy that she "proven them wrong".
 Soquite's semi-final performance of Whitney Houston's "The Greatest Love of All" earned her a nomination for the Awit Award for Performance by a New Female Artist.

 2017present: Later activities

 In 2021, Soquite performed in Viva Records' digital concert titled Arrival: The Next Chapter of OPM.
 In 2022, Soquite performed at the inauguration of Vice President Sara Duterte, at Davao City.

+Personal Life

+In 2025, she is married to Ephraim Dabalos.